 Reason #9.
 Peace of Mind

 A person must have long-term peace of mind since this ensures a high quality of life.
 Any company that installs a NAS device can rest assured that their data is always protected, that operations run smoothly, and that there is always enough space for everyone’s needs.

 Great NAS devices should be available to businesses and institutions.
-This device is groundbreaking since it allows users to view their files from anywhere and at any time.
-However, to achieve maximum success, each modern business or institution should invest in network-linked storage.
+This device is groundbreaking since it allows users to view their files anywhere and anytime.
+However, each modern business or institution should invest in network-linked storage to achieve maximum success.